allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ## UI Tests

-We’ll use [Xcode UI Testing](https://developer.apple.com/videos/play/wwdc2015/406/) for our UI tests.
+We’ll use [Xcode UI Testing](https://developer.apple.com/videos/play/wwdc2015/406/) for UI tests.
 It’s the official UI testing framework from Apple that reduces the need for explicit waits in test code.
 Less explicit waits means faster and more readable test code, that's very important for test suite maintenance.
 Also as it's the official Apple framework we’ll hopefully avoid situations when test framework breaks with new Xcode